phrdang/phrdang.github.io/_posts/2024-01-28-rebeccas-recommendations.md

 author: Rebecca Dang
 ---

 As a self-proclaimed professional fangirl, I have the need to expand the fandoms I am in.
 As such, here is a list of 21 music, book, movie, and TV recommendations from the past few years of my life.
-These works of art are listed in no particular order.
+These works are listed in no particular order.

 ## Music